Meet the HDC Board of Directors

 Dr. Stanley has been heavily involved in Quality Improvement (QI) work since the start of 2017, when he was hired to be Medical Lead for QI for Vancouver Coastal Health Community.
 Dr. Stanley has completed QI training in various forms and is now leading multiple QI projects, including the BOOST Collaborative (a collection of 17 clinical teams brought together to improve the care of clients with opioid use disorder), pilot QI teams in primary care clinics, and a framework for embedding QI in the daily work of family physicians.

 Dr. Stanley is motivated to help expand HDC as a valuable tool for QI.
 He has QI experience, technical expertise, a broad physician audience, and a valuable viewpoint as an early career family physician.

 Dr. Brenna Lynn, PhD

-Brenna Lynn is the Associate Dean, UBC Continuing Professional Development (UBC CPD) and is the Medical Director of Program Standards.
-Dr. Lynn completed both a Bachelor’s degree and Master of Science from UBC, and received a doctoral degree from the University of Oregon.
-As Associate Dean, CPD, Dr. Lynn provides strategic leadership and support for the professional development of faculty in their roles as health profession practitioners, ensuring standards of practice are in place and meet national accreditation requirements, as well as collaborating with stakeholders and partners to promote and explore opportunities for continuing professional development.
+Brenna Lynn is the Associate Dean, UBC Continuing Professional Development (UBC CPD) and has been a public member of the Health Data Coalition Board since 2016.
+Dr. Lynn completed a Bachelor’s degree and Master of Science from UBC, and received a doctoral degree from the University of Oregon.
+As Associate Dean of CPD, a role she has held since 2014, Dr. Lynn provides strategic leadership and support for the professional development of faculty in their roles as health profession practitioners, ensuring standards of practice are in place and meet national accreditation requirements, as well as collaborating with stakeholders and partners to promote and explore opportunities for continuing professional development.
 Dr. Lynn is passionate about continuous quality improvement, customized effective CPD, increasing interprofessional CPD opportunities, and keeping on the cusp of innovation in order to improve practice and patient care.